Your weekly take-out has gone Take-IN with this Swimming Rama Chicken! One of your Thai favorites is so easy to make at home, and cheaper too!

 Rinse white rice, and prepare according to package directions.
 Set aside.

-Serve the chicken in bowls, layer rice in the bottom of bowls, and top with chicken and spinach.
+Slice the chicken and serve the chicken in bowls, layering rice in the bottom of bowls, and top with chicken and spinach.
 Top with additional peanut sauce if desired and chopped peanuts.
 Serve immediately!